dariqa/-Network-Monitoring-Engineer---challenge/task2/README.md

 ### CPU

-- SSL Offloading is cpu sensitive process.
+- SSL Offloading is a cpu sensitive process.
 - User - ssh connections, databases (anything not a part of OS or hardware) - shows the useful CPU usage
 - System - kernel (network packets are inspected by the kernel - firewall works on the kernel)
 - IO - CPU priority by default